First Published 2017

 Right’ I’m off to get my natural Peruvian Mahogany tresses into some thing that resembles a Human League fringe 'cause I've just got all nostalgic for the 1980's music scene.
 Finally, my eldest son Mitchell has just got a new car, courtesy of his boyfriend, and he’s promised to take me out on a drive.
 (Actually, between you and me and these two walls - and I DON'T mean Hadrians wall and the Great wall of China - the boyfriend said if I bent over, he’d drive me ALL the way home!
 And apparently, there’s no speed limit on a ring road!
 This 'ere car also comes with a free Tom Tom Sat Nav!
 Now, I’ve not the foggiest what a Sat Nav is…but I do know that Tom Tom’s are a type of drum, something like bongos, so, I’m going to try to cadge them for my hubby Jack to have a bang on…which will make a change from him banging on my Hymen!
 Yehhh!
 Right...like that's STILL intact!

 So, you're now up to speed with my forty years in showbiz.
-I do hope you came to see me at this years Blackpool gay pride and say 'hello', 'Congrats on 40 years and still alive' or 'hears fifty quid...enjoy'!
+I do hope you came to see me at this year in Blackpool, Oldham or Manchester and say hello', 'Congrats on 40 odd years and still alive' or 'hears fifty quid...enjoy'!